WSU-kduncan/f24cicd-cyrus60/README-CI.md

 To view the application running from the container, simply navigate to `https://localhost:[PORTNUMBER]` in a browser

 ## Working with DockerHub
-To create a public repo in DockerHub,
+To create a public repo in DockerHub, navigate to [here](https://hub.docker.com), log in, and simply select create a repository in the top right.
+Simply name the repository and ensure that public is selected, and create.